blockfrost/blockfrost-backend-ryo/README.md

 # nix run github:blockfrost/blockfrost-backend-ryo
 ```

+## Running on custom network

+It is possible to run `blockfrost-backend-ryo` on top of custom network by configuring network type to `custom`, providing paths to genesis configuration files
+as used by `cardano-node` and setting `byronEndEpoch` to the last epoch of Byron era.
+See [`config/development-custom.yaml`](config/development-custom.yaml).

 ## Developing

 This is an open-source project and anyone is welcome to contribute, please see [CONTRIBUTING](CONTRIBUTING.md) for more information.